laacz/aoc-2022/readme.md

 Straightforward until the point when tests pass, but actual input doesn't.
 This happened with part 2.
 The reason for that was stupid logic error.
 I was annoyed by myself to the point where I did not do any performance refactoring, as opposed to previous days.

+## Day 24

+Nice and simple flood-fill with a catch.
+Catch was in that a blizzard must clear the parth, so you can move there again.
+Second part required no major modifications - just the ability to define start and end points.